vanus-labs/docs/user-manual/getting-started/install/k8s(recommended).md

 Before installing Vanus, you must meet the following prerequisites:

-1. you must have a k8s cluster and access to the internet from that cluster to fetch images.
+1. You must have a k8s cluster and access to the internet from that cluster to fetch images.
-2. you have installed the [kubectl](https://kubernetes.io/docs/tasks/tools).
+2. You have installed the [kubectl](https://kubernetes.io/docs/tasks/tools).

 ## Install Vanus